Chiffon Cake: Preheat

-oven to 350 degrees F (177 degrees C) and place rack in center of oven.
-Butter and flour an 9-inch heart-shaped cake pan (with 2 inch (5 cm) sides).
+your oven to 350 degrees F (180 degrees C) and place the oven rack in the center of

 Separate the eggs, placing

 the whites in one bowl and the yolks in another.
 To the whites, add the

 In a liquid

-very well combined.
+well combined.
 Gradually add the flour mixture and beat until well

 In a separate

-mixing bowl, with
+mixing bowl, fitted with

 With a rubber spatula or wire whisk, gently fold the egg whites into the

 inserted into the center of the cake comes out clean.
 (When lightly